valancej/Anchore-Documentation/docs/planning/planning-guide.md

 - Anchore Components
 - Where Anchore will be run?
 - What Anchore needs to communicate with?
-- Common Anchore points of integration.
+- Common points of integration.
 - Anchore capacity planning.

 ## Anchore Overview